 1. Confirm CICS/MRO facilities are available and active in the target CICS region.
 Check for message number "DFHSI1519I" as described above.
-If MRO is not available, it will have to be installed as per the instructions outlined in the "CICS Installation Guide" document GC33-1681-01.
+If MRO is not available, it will have to be installed as per the instructions outlined in the "CICS Installation Guide" document GC33-1681.
 Note that it is NOT necessary to establish a link between two CICS regions in order to implement MRO and use the ROPES External Interface feature.
-However, you must have at least one EXCI type "specific" connection defined.
+However, you must have at least one EXCI type "specific" connection or a "generic" connection defined.
 The sample CICS RDO group 'DFH\$EXCI' may be copied into a user defined group for purposes of adding the "specific" connection as well as some generic connections.
 The 'EXCS' connection definition in RDO group 'DFH\$EXCI' is a "specific" connection definition and may be used as a model for creating the new connection.
-Note that the NETNAME parameter in the new connection definition must be changed to "ROPEXPLR".
+The 'EXCG' connection definition in RDO group 'DFH\$EXCI' is a "generic" connection definition and may be used as a model for creating the new connection.
+If you are using a "specific" connection, note that the NETNAME parameter in the new connection definition must be set to "ROPEXPLR" if you will be using the default Client Program name.
+If you want to use your own specific Client Program name, you may do so.
+You will have to code the chosen name as described below.